-Due to operational requirements, policies or otherwise, it sometimes happens that the number of passengers holding confirmed reservations exceeds the number of seats available, so we refer to flight overbooking.
+Due to operational requirements, commercial reasons, safety or otherwise, it sometimes happens that the number of passengers holding confirmed reservations exceeds the number of seats available, so we refer to flight overbooking.

-Air Transat undertakes to limit the inconvenience of overbooking by calling on volunteers who voluntarily give up their reservations
+In the event of an overbooking on a flight, Air Transat undertakes to limit the inconvenience related to this situation by calling on volunteers to voluntarily give up their reservations.

 If there are not enough volunteers, other passengers may be denied boarding involuntarily, in accordance with the boarding priorities of the Carrier.

-- Within Carrier’s control (ex : mechanical failure noticed during regular maintenance, of the aircraft, etc.)
+- Within Carrier’s control (ex : seat oversale, change of aircraft type for commercial reason, etc.)

 - Within Carrier’s control but required for safety purposes (ex : in the event of a mechanical problem not foreseen or not noticed during regular maintenance, any requirement or decision relating to the safety of the flight, etc.)

-- Outside of Carrier’s control (ex : bad weather conditions, natural disasters, collision with wildlife, medical emergencies, strikes, political instability, air traffic control restrictions, etc.)
+- Outside of Carrier’s control (ex : medical emergencies, strikes, a government requisition of space, etc.)